 How it works

-Comprehensive coverage typically pays for repairs after any of these events (after your deductible) as long as the cost doesn't exceed your car's actual cash value.
+Comprehensive coverage typically pays for repairs after any of these events (after you pay your deductible) as long as the cost doesn't exceed your car's actual cash value.
 Actual cash value is defined as your car's original purchase price minus depreciation.

 If your car needs to be replaced, you're generally reimbursed for your car's actual cash value minus your comprehensive deductible.